JuliaPraxis/Naming/guides/PackagesAndModules.md

   - :x: ParseHypertextMarkupLanguage, GML

 - For package, module or type names with an initial acronym
-  write the acronym in uppercase then use titlecase
+  either write the acronym in uppercase then use titlecase or use titlecase throughout
-  - :ok:  CSSParser, HTMLBodyValidator
+  - :ok:  CSSParser, CssParser
+  - :ok:  HTMLBodyValidator, HtmlBodyValidator
   - :x:  CSSparser, HTMLbodyValidator
-  - **note:** the Praxis group would prefer the manual allow titlecase: CssParser, HtmlBodyValidator

  ------